March 14, 2013

 OnlineMetals.com has a metal buying guide that talks about different alloys and their machinability.
 They also sell bar stock sets in different diameters for aluminum and steel in 3' lengths.
 It's a relatively inexpensive way to get a variety of sizes of the same material.

-- REMEMBER: You need to subscribe to your posts so that you'll receive an e-mail update when a member replies.
+- Remember to subscribe to your posts so that you'll receive an e-mail update whenever a member replies.